mdtarequl72k-lang/TMDB-Movie-Dataset-Analysis/README.md

 - Top genres per decade
 - Correlation heatmap for all features
 - Rating vs. vote count regression plot

+## How to Use

+- Clone this repository.
+- Open the notebook `TMDB Movies Project.ipynb` in Jupyter Notebook or Google Colab.
+- Follow through each question and analysis cell to learn insights about movies.

+## Why This Project?

+- Combines **data science skills** (extraction, analysis, visualization) with something fun—movies!
+- Great practice for anyone interested in data analytics, statistics, or the entertainment industry.

+# 🎬 TMDB Movies Data Analysis & Insights

+Unlock the hidden patterns behind blockbuster movies!
+This repository provides a fully-documented data analytics project exploring real-world movie trends using the TMDB dataset—leveraging Python, statistics, and machine learning to answer “what makes a movie a hit?”

 ## 💡 What Makes This Project Special?